djalmeida3-source/dundie-awards/IMPROVEMENTS.md

 - Updating total awards
 - Register activity on grant awards endpoint on a separate thread and consider rollback mechanism
 - Added mappers to convert entities to dtos and vice-versa
+- Use of AoP to handle cache for awards total update
 ## Other suggestions
 - Use of Liquibase to keep track of the scripts and its benefits for configuring different environments like local, development, qa, stage and production